 Even when the computer worked, it was less than ideal.
 The storage device was faster than Commodore’s or Atari’s tape drives.
 But it was slower than a disk drive.
 The Adam’s data packs had a tendency to unravel.
 Worse yet, if you had one in or near the drive when you turned the system on, the magnetic field would erase the tape inside.

 Consumer magazines gave it mixed reviews.
-Critics liked the Adam’s keyboard and the quality of the printed output.
-They really didn’t like the decision to put the power supply in the printer.
+Critics liked the Adam’s keyboard and loved the quality of the printed output, which made the output from Commodore’s printers look amateurish and cheap.
+But they really didn’t like the decision to put the power supply in the printer.
 They didn’t like the data packs either.

 Worse yet for Coleco, by the time the Adam shipped, Commodore had most of its supply problems straightened out.
 A Commodore 64, disk drive, and choice of printer sold for very close to what an Adam sold for.